renderman77/SmartPlugMonitor/README.md

 ### Tested Device

-* SURFOU Smart WiFi Plug, 16A (Amazon B0BNJ4XJBP)

-Other Tuya-compatible plugs may work but are untested.
+* SURFOU Smart WiFi Plug, 16A (Amazon B0BNJ4XJBP) Other Tuya-compatible plugs may work but are untested.

-### Download

-Download the APK from the Releases section of this repository.

 ### Disclaimer